 - Your first decision: To evacuate or "shelter in place" (remain where you are)

-Emergency kits: In keeping with recommendations from the Department of Homeland Security and Red Cross, all students are advised to have a first aid kit, flash light, and drinking water in their room.
+The Department of Homeland Security and Red Cross recommend all students have a first aid kit, flashlight, and drinking water in their room.

 Follow directions of emergency personnel.

 Take personal belongings (keys, purses, wallets, cell phones, etc.), except where otherwise noted.

 Use the nearest exit.
 If it's blocked, use an alternate exit.